Hereford City Centre Shopfront Improvement grant scheme

 Please discuss your ideas with the grant team.

 Up to 80% of eligible project costs can be funded up to a maximum grant value of £80,000.
 Minimum grant requests must exceed £10,000.
-Grant funding is paid in arrears and will be paid at net of VAT where the business is VAT registered.

 How to apply

-A member of the team will conduct a site visit to discuss the proposed works.
+A member of the built heritage team will conduct a site visit to discuss the proposed works.
 A professional planning consultant is available free of charge to help you develop your application and support you with any approvals and consents that are required.

 When you make your application you will need to submit: